Origin, Inspiration and Future of Cape Verde Fashion

 3. Josefa Da Silva

-Josefa Da Silva is another Cabo Verde born fashion designer who recently showcased her collection at the Accra Fashion Week.
+Josefa Da Silva is another Cape Verde born fashion designer who recently showcased her collection at the Accra Fashion Week.
 Da Silva draws her inspiration from her African roots and is known to marry them in a contemporary fusion with American fashion trends.
-With her textured fabrics and tribal prints, Da Silva has managed to successfully design many Cabo Verde-inspired dresses for various global celebrities including former Miss Universe, Leila Lopes.
+With her textured fabrics and tribal prints, Da Silva has managed to successfully design many Cape Verde-inspired dresses for various global celebrities including former Miss Universe, Leila Lopes.

 3. Angelica Timas

-Angelica Timas, a trendsetting fashion designer located in Boston, Massachusetts was born in Praia, Cabo Verde.
+Angelica Timas, a trendsetting fashion designer located in Boston, Massachusetts was born in Praia, Cape Verde.
 Despite having any official training in the fashion industry, Timas’ vision and strong desire to become a designer, coupled with her discipline and good work ethic helped her to not only to pursue her dreams but to also successfully leave a mark in an industry unfamiliar to her original and professional territory.

 The only thing that was between me and my dream was the fear of failure.– Angelica Timas

-Timas also holds two Master’s degrees in a totally unrelated fields, having received her formal education in Computer science and working as a Software Engineer, as well of being the proud founder and designer of the brand “Chikke”.
+Timas also holds two Master’s degrees in totally unrelated fields, having received her formal education in Computer science and working as a Software Engineer, as well of being the proud founder and designer of the brand “Chikke”.